 First up, I would establish what software (Digital Audio Workstation – DAW) you would like to use to mix, edit, arrange and export your media.
 Each software has its advantages, some are better suited to certain styles of music than others, some are better suited for various applications than others, here is a rough breakdown to make your decision easier.

-The four major DAW software’s in use today are Pro Tools, Ableton, Logic Pro and Cubase.
+The major DAW software’s in use today are Pro Tools, Ableton, Logic Pro, and Universal Audio’s LUNA.

 Pro Tools is an industry standard in many cases for audio recordings of all scales, with superb control and mixing capabilities, while Ableton is much more suited to the needs of electronic music producers, or artists looking to perform their tracks live.
 Cubase is great for all applications and has some incredibly useful features not present in most other software’s, whilst Logic is an easy to use platform that’s more intuitive, but less feature packed than that of Pro Tools or Cubase.

 It’s safe to say that depending on who you speak to, you will be recommended a different DAW time and time again.
 My advice would be to test the waters for yourself.
 The majority of these DAW’s provide demo periods for free use anywhere up to a month, where you can get hands-on and test the workflow for yourself.
 Or they provide an entry level Intro/Lite version which allows users to download a compact version of the full software for a quarter of the price, offering cheaper upgrades if you wish to expand to the full version.

 Buy DAW Software HERE!